PivOnTops/Kinetic-Downloader/README.md

 2. Open Kinetic and paste the URL into the input field.
 3. Select your desired video/audio quality and format.
 4. Click the "Download" button and watch as the file is saved directly to your computer.
+5. (If you want to install this app, go to discord)

 For Help   ⬋
 Discord: https://discord.gg/ywKzHQm5Vr